yifanyou/sshaccess/README.md

 ### SSHACCESS

-Used to set up server ssh access other servers without auth.
+Used to set up server ssh access other servers without auth batchly.

 #### First
 write server info list into a file, like ssh-servers-config.txt.